Witter Bynner and His Adobe Abode

-The Inn of the Turquoise Bear is a stylish bed-and-breakfast hotel that is the former longtime home of Witter Bynner, a poet, essayist, and scholar who attracted a who’s who of creative celebrities, especially writers, to big parties and long stays in his house, where he lived for decades.
+The Inn of the Turquoise Bear is a stylish bed-and-breakfast hotel that is the former longtime home of Witter Bynner (1881-1968), a poet, essayist, and scholar who attracted a who’s who of creative celebrities, especially writers, to big parties and long stays in his house, where he lived for decades.

 Before visiting there, we read the history page of the Inn’s website, which pointed to writers, artists, and performers who visited there, including D.H.
 Lawrence, Willa Cather, Ansel Adams, Igor Stravinsky, Edna St. Vincent Millay, Robert Frost, Aldous Huxley, Clara Bow, Errol Flynn, Rita Hayworth, Lynn Riggs, Martha Graham, Robert Oppenheimer, Georgia O’Keeffe, and Thornton Wilder, among others.
 Rooms at the Inn are named for these friends and colleagues of Bynner, and several were built with private entrances so his guests could come and go with ease.

-The Inn of the Turquoise Bear is the third stop on our New Mexico Trail!
+The Inn of the Turquoise Bear is the fourth stop on our New Mexico Author Adventures Trail!